gcallah/work/chaps/weber.md

 - Gordon, M. 1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
 New York: Columbia University Press.

+- Hamilton, Richard F. 1996. *The Social Misconstruction of Reality: Validity and Verification in the Scholarly Community*.
+New Haven and London: Yale University Press.

+- Fullerton, Kemper.
+1959.
+"Calvinism and Capitalism."
+In Green, pp. 6-20.

 - Green, Robert W. (ed.).
 1959. *Protestantism and Capitalism: the Weber Thesis and its Critics*.
 Boston: Heath.

 - Hudson, Winthrop S. 1959.
 "Puritanism and the Spirit of Capitalism."
 In Green, pp. 56-62.